 These sequences can be utilized for training neural networks by dividing them into separate event volumes.
-Each event volume contains a stream of events, along with all grayscale images that occurred at the corresponding timestamps.
-One such example is by extracting events that took place between every pair of consecutive grayscale images.
-The resulting volumes would include a grayscale frame at time $t$, another frame at time $t + 1$, and all events that happened in between.
-Based on the 20 FPS refresh rate of the grayscale sensor, we can extract 800 training samples per sequence approximately, providing around 6400 samples for all sequences combined.
+Each event volume contains a stream of events, along with all grayscale images acquired within the corresponding timestamps.
+One such example is extracting events that occur between every pair of consecutive grayscale images.
+The resulting volumes include a grayscale frame at time $t$, another frame at time $t + 1$, and all events occurring in between.
+Based on the 20 FPS refresh rate of the grayscale sensor, we can extract approximately 800 training samples per sequence, providing around 6,400 samples for all sequences combined.